Sewing Glossary: How To Draft And Sew A Sleeve Placket With Cuff

 2. Take a piece of paper and draw a horizontal line that corresponds to your measurement.

 Then draw two perpendicular lines to the desired width of your cuff.
-If you are not sure what width to choose, you can always refer to a shirt in your wardrobe to get an idea of a appropriate cuff width for your project.
+If you are not sure what width to choose, you can always refer to a shirt in your wardrobe to get an idea of an appropriate cuff width for your project.
 We went for 1,5″ (3,8 cm).

 Connect the dots to complete your rectangle and decide what shape you would like your cuff to be.
-The most common cuff types are: a round cuff, a cut corner cuff or square cuff.
+The most common cuff types are: round cuff, cut corner cuff or square cuff.
 We chose the latter.

 3. Add your usual seam allowances around all edges (we work with a 3/8″ (1 cm) seam allowance) and for one cuff cut 2 pieces in fabric and one in interfacing (without the seam allowances for the interfacing).